How do we apply for a grant?

 How do we account for in-kind contributions of goods and services on our project budget?

-You can include these items and their fair market value in the proposed activity budget.
+You may include these items and their fair market value in the proposed activity budget.
 You should also indicate if these amounts have already been pledged or are to be secured through potential donations in the appropriate sections of the application.

-SMALL GRANT PROGRAM:
+SMALL GRANT PROGRAM

 How do we apply for a grant through the Small Grant Program?

 There is no letter of inquiry required for the Small Grant Program.
-After reviewing the Foundation’s guidelines, if an agency deems that its mission and programs align with the Foundation’s priorities and interests, then an online application should be submitted.
+After reviewing the Foundation’s guidelines, if an organization deems that its mission and programs align with the Foundation’s priorities and interests, then an online application should be submitted.
 Click here to learn more about our Small Grant Program.

 Does Weingart Foundation have deadlines for submitting applications to the Small Grant Program?